UTSCC09/project-fullstackarmy/README.md

 - Mohamed Tayeh

 ## Web Application Description

-A web platform that will leverage enhanced data visualization libraries to showcase charts and figures about COVID-19 Vaccination data based on worldwide statistics.
-The application will support user management in order to allow users to customize the data dashboard based on personal preferences for configuration of charts, colour schemes, and fonts.
-Furthermore, the application will support search and filtering features that will allow the users to navigate the dashboard based on data for a specific timeframe or country.
-In order to support a larger user base, the application will provide multi-lingual support.
+A simplified COVID-19 vaccination worldwide statistics dashboard.
+The website will leverage enhanced data visualization libraries to show case charts and figures of the data.
+The application will support search and filtering features that will allow the users to navigate the dashboard based on data for a specific timeframe or country.
+In addition, a user will be allowed to sign up and customize the dashboard based on personal preferences for charts configuration, colour schemes, and fonts.
+To support a larger user base, the application will provide multi-lingual support.

+### Motivation

+There are a few vaccination tracker dashboards on the web currently, however even as someone with experience in data these dashboards can get overwhelming to fully understand the data and the story behind.
+The aim of the website to create a dashboard that would simplify the vaccination story to people are not experienced with reading a large amount of data at a time.
+In addition, to appeal to as many people as possible, multi-lingual support.

 ## Beta Version Key Features
 - Some of the charts such as: